 Customer and Cultivator Registries

-Customers who wish to buy Cannabis products must also be registered in a government database.
-When purchasing Cannabis, customers are required to scan a finger and thumb, which shows the retailer that they are permitted to purchase and that they haven’t exceeded their purchase limit.
+When purchasing cannabis, customers are required to scan a finger and thumb, which shows the retailer that they are permitted to purchase and that they haven’t exceeded their purchase limit.

-In 2017, the Vice President of Uruguay’s Association of Pharmacists, Alejandro Antalich, “only 30 of the country’s 1,000 pharmacies [had] signed up to sell marijuana”.
+In 2017, the Vice President of Uruguay’s Association of Pharmacists, Alejandro Antalich, “only 30 of the country’s 1,000 pharmacies [had] signed up to sell marijuana.”

 The medical Cannabis market in Uruguay is also limited, with only one domestic company, Medicplast, having registered medical products.
 The raw materials for Medicplast’s products are imported from Switzerland.

 Despite the shortcomings in the supply chain, the number of registered pharmacies has begun to grow, alongside the number of Cannabis clubs, customers, and home growers.
 As of the end of June 2019, there were 36,487 registered recreational Cannabis customers in the country.